 The rest of the paper is organized as follows: In Section 2, we present the modern communication architecture features used in clusters and elaborate on SCI approach.
 In Section 3 we analyze the properties of the non-overlapping optimal time schedule of tiles, whereas in Section 4 we introduce the pipelined approach of an overlapping time schedule.
-In Section 5 we present the experimental results by implementing both scheduling approaches using SCI primitives.
+In Section 5 we present a comparative experimental evaluation of both scheduling approaches using SCI primitives.
 Finally, in Section 6 we propose future work.